 You see I actually don’t have much problem with gun ownership.
 I have hunted plenty in the past and that practice would become all but impossible if I had to resort to throwing javelins with my atlatl and fleeing turkeys.
 The thing is, and I will emphasize this for effect, THERE IS A TIME AND PLACE FOR EVERYTHING.

-The Crime and Disorder Act 1998, a piece of legislation in the UK that has been echoed around the world, defines anti-social behavior as acting in a manner that has “caused or was likely to cause harassment, alarm or distress to one or more persons not of the same household” as the perpetrator.
-The thing is, if you’re packing a six shooter to pick up a box of tampons for your good lady everyone around you in Wally World does not see you as a hero for freedom, liberty and our shared rights.
+The Crime and Disorder Act 1998, a piece of legislation in the UK that has been echoed around the world, defines anti-social behavior as acting in a manner that has “caused or was likely to cause harassment, alarm or distress to one or more persons, not of the same household” as the perpetrator.
+The thing is, if you’re packing a six-shooter to pick up a box of tampons for your good lady everyone around you in Wally World does not see you as a hero for freedom, liberty and our shared rights.
 They don’t see you as some sort of vigilantly justice, ready and primed to keep the riffraff at bay.
 They don’t see you as a hardened and hearty outdoorsman just in from riding fence line on the range.
-The they even don’t imagine you might be a solider of fortune, with an awesome Joe nick name and swivel arms, ready to nab Snake Eyes on aisle nine.
+They even don’t imagine you might be a soldier of fortune, with an awesome Joe nickname and swivel arms, ready to nab Snake Eyes on aisle nine.

-The see you as the over-weight, immature fuckstick with sociopathic intent.
-Why else would you wear a fire arm into a public place?
+They see you as the over-weight, immature fuckstick with sociopathic intent.
+Why else would you wear a firearm into a public place?
 You’re pushing rules to their limits, you’re threatening and harassing anyone near you and foolish enough to have left their body armor in the closet.
 You obviously lack restraint enough to have left the piece home in the first place, thus the question arises, do you lack the restraint to know when use is warranted?

 Guys, it is not gun control freaks you need to fear.
 They’re not going to be the ones who take away your precious right to own arms.
 It is every day, average Joes like me that you should worry about.
 We write letters.
 We donate to election campaigns.
 But more than all of that, we’re the ones who feel threatened when you misunderstand us on a trail and act belligerently, because of your reprehensible behavior, while carrying a big, menacing gun.